AlanGreyjoy/alanspurlock-profile/.github/CICD_SETUP.md

-# CI/CD Setup Instructions
+# Netlify Deployment Setup Instructions

-This project uses GitHub Actions to automatically build, lint, and deploy to Netlify.
+This project uses GitHub Actions to automatically deploy the frontend to Netlify.

 ## GitHub Secrets Required